About Google Docs

 The only thing Microsoft has over them is the spelling and grammar tool.
 Google's unfortunately is subpar at best.
 Whenever I need to do a grad school project, I literally type the whole thing in Docs and export it to Word just to make sure the spelling and grammar is up to par.
 I would love to not have to do that anymore, and I can tell they are working on it.
 Once they figure out how to improve that, Google Docs will be a perfect product.

-- Industry: Writing & Editing
+- Industry: Research

 - Used Weekly for 2+ years